PIK3CA-Related Overgrowth Spectrum (PROS) disorders are diverse, despite their shared genomic cause

 Muscular HH (HemiHyperplasia)

-Muscular HH is an overgrowth on one side of the body and may also be referred to as muscular hemihypertrophy.5,12
+Muscular HH is an overgrowth on one side of the body and also may be referred to as muscular hemihypertrophy.5,12

 FAO (FibroAdipose hyperplasia or Overgrowth)

 FAO is characterized by segmental and progressive overgrowth of subcutaneous and visceral fibroadipose tissue.
-It may also be associated with skeletal and muscular overgrowth.5
+It also may be associated with skeletal and muscular overgrowth.5

 CLAPO syndrome (Capillary malformation of the lower lip, Lymphatic malformation of the face and neck, Asymmetry of the face and limbs, and Partial or generalized Overgrowth)